 - Gathering information about peer institutions and what they are doing.
 Have they implemented course markings?
 How might their guidance inform conversations with stakeholders?

-- Gathering information about the in use.
+- Gathering information about the student information system (SIS) in use.
 Has customization already been done?
 This is explored in more detail in Chapter 9 (Student Information Systems).

 - Citing research on the effectiveness of affordable course materials, specifically OER.
 The Open Education Research Group is a useful resource.